Absolutely stable time crystals at finite temperature

-Within the PCA setting, the $\pi$-Toom model (an anti-majority vote in the NEC neighborhood) is a discrete time-crystal, and in the preceding section, we have described a procedure for ``simulating'' this model using continuous-time Floquet-Langevin dynamics.
-At zero temperature, $T=0$, where the dynamics are damped and deterministic, our protocol will faithfully simulate the $\pi$-Toom model, as long as the friction coefficient is chosen ``correctly'' relative to $v_{I}$, $v_{\textrm{pin}}$ and the Floquet period.
-More precisely, one should choose $\gamma$ to ensure that the oscillators' relaxation occurs on a time-scale that is short relative to the Floquet period.

-The possible flaw at finite temperature is that the errors due to Langevin noise (e.g.~thermally activated escape out of the pinning potentials) may not satisfy the requirements of the G{\'a}cs and Toom error models.
-Even though Langevin noise is Markovian, the effective error model for our simulated PCA dynamics is not because the oscillator-to-CA mapping is many-to-one and thus, the system possesses some extra memory.
-The worry is that there may then be ``avalanches'' of errors; for example, if an oscillator makes an error during one step, it \emph{could} be more likely for it to make another error in a subsequent step.
-Such correlations are harmless so long as they satisfy the bound in Eqn.~\ref{error_condition}.

-We will return to a detailed analysis of error correlations in Sec.~\ref{sec:langevin_errors}, but let us begin by numerically exploring time crystalline order in a Floquet-Langevin simulation of the $\pi$-Toom model.
+\emph{Discrete time-crystal in a Floquet-Langevin simulation of the $\pi$-Toom model}---Within the PCA setting, the $\pi$-Toom model is a discrete time-crystal, and we have just described a procedure for ``simulating'' any PCA using continuous-time Floquet-Langevin dynamics.
+Naively, it seems that combining these two insights immediately yields a continuous-time, Floquet-Langevin DTC with an infinite lifetime.
+The subtlety is the following: at finite temperature, the errors due to Langevin noise (e.g.~thermally activated escape out of the pinning potentials) may not satisfy the requirements of the G{\'a}cs and Toom error models [Eq.~\ref{error_condition}].
+We will return to a detailed analysis of error correlations, but let us begin by numerically exploring the existence of time crystalline order in a Floquet-Langevin simulation of the $\pi$-Toom model.

-Consider a binary CA on a two dimensional square lattice, with state-space $\calS=\{-1,1\}$, and a CA-to-oscillator mapping, $Q(s) = s$, as previously discussed.
-We take the pinning potential to be: $V_{\textrm{pin}}(q)= v_{\textrm{pin}} (q-1)^2 (q+1)^2+ F q$, where $F=10^{-4}$ breaks the accidental Ising symmetry of the $\pi$-Toom model.
-Parameterizing the magnitude of the interaction strength and the pinning potential as $v_{\textrm{pin}}=4v_I=v$, we numerically solve the Floquet-Langevin dynamics [Eqn.~\eqref{Langevin_dynamics}] via a first-order Euler-stepper.
-The noise term, $R_i(t)$, is implemented via random momentum kicks with variance $2\eta T dt$, where $dt$ is chosen to ensure that the relative momentum change within each step is small.
+Working with a two dimensional square lattice, we perform an extensive set of numerical simulations by solving the Floquet-Langevin dynamics [Eq.~\eqref{Langevin_dynamics}] using a symplectic stepping method.
+To implement the $\pi$-Toom model, we take the pinning potential to be: $V_{\textrm{pin}}(q)= v_{\textrm{pin}} (q-1)^2 (q+1)^2+ F q$, where $F=10^{-4}$ breaks the accidental Ising symmetry of the model.
+We parameterize the magnitude of the interaction and the pinning potentials as $4v_I=v_{\textrm{pin}}=v$, while the noise term, $R_i(t)$, is implemented via random momentum kicks with variance $2\gamma T dt$.
 Finally, $\gamma$ is chosen such that the dynamics are tuned to critical damping relative to both $V_{\textrm{pin}}$ and $V_{I}$.